GCdePaula/WWDC20-StudentChallenge/README.md

 # WWDC20-StudentChallenge
-Swift Student Challenge 2020 application
+Swift Student Challenge 2020 application (status: **Accepted**).

+This submission is compatible with iPad and macOS Playgrounds.

-## Tell us about the features and technologies you used in your Swift playground
+## Essay: Tell us about the features and technologies you used in your Swift playground

 This submission is about privacy and technology.